Floquet$-$Bloch analysis of wave propagation with time-periodic coefficients: Fully discrete coupled harmonics eigenvalue problem

-\begin{proposition} Let the setting of Theorem~\ref{thm:localization} hold and assume further that $\kappa \in C^3_{\mathrm{per}}([0,T];L^{\infty(D)})$.
+\begin{theorem} Let the setting of Theorem~\ref{thm:localization} hold and further assume that $\kappa \in C^3_{\mathrm{per}}([0,T];L^{\infty(D)})$.
 Consider the eigenvalues of the system \eqref{eq:block-EV-h} in the first Brillouin zone with the absorbing boundary condition \eqref{eq:Absorbing}.
 Then, there exists a constant $C_0$ independent of $h$ and $K$ such that for

 we have the following result.
-The fully discrete resonant quasi-frequencies lie on a complex half-space, whose border approaches the real line as $K\rightarrow \infty$, namely
+The fully discrete resonant quasi-frequencies lie on a complex half-space, namely

 Moreover, in the case of homogeneous Neumann boundary condition \eqref{eq:Neumann}, we have that the discrete approximations $\omega_{h,K}$ are in strip near the real line, namely